Current Market Trends

 Language: English and French

-Canada’s health care industry depends heavily on the demand created by the country’s publicly funded and insured health care system.
 The medical device industry consists of firms that produce a wide range of products used for diagnosis and treatment of ailments, which include the following: medical, surgical and dental equipment (including electro-medical equipment and related software), furniture, supplies and consumables, orthopedic appliances, prosthetics and diagnostic kits, reagent and equipment.

 Medical device manufacturers should develop partnerships with Canadian distributors to sell their products.
 To do this, they must obtain an establishment license and, if necessary, a device license.
 Imported medical devices are subject to Canadian safety and effectiveness regulations and packaging requirements.
 Few other barriers exist for U.S. businesses looking to sell in Canada.
-According to BMI’s Medical Device Risk/Reward Index (RRI), Canada is one of the most attractive markets in the Americas for commercializing a medical device.
+Per BMI’s Medical Device Risk/Reward Index (RRI), Canada is one of the most attractive markets in the Americas for commercializing a medical device.

 The United States is by far the biggest exporter of medical devices to Canada, accounting for approximately 45 percent of the country’s medical device imports.
 Other key import sources include Switzerland (13 percent), Germany (8.6 percent), and United Kingdom (5.3 percent).